 You will also get the opportunity to develop practical work experience skills, including communication, presentation, teamwork and self-management skills.

-You will be able to network with different teams across the BBFC and gain a deeper understanding of the role of regulation and content classification.
+You will be able to network with different teams across the BBFCs and gain a deeper understanding of the role of regulation and content classification.

 All sessions you attend will be structured, with a classification and film industry focus.

-To apply to be a part of the BBFC’s Youth Panel, please fill out the application form.
-We would also like you to send us a short video (no longer than two minutes) OR a written statement (no more than 500 words) answering the following three questions:
+To apply to be a part of the BBFC’s Youth Panel, please fill out the application form above.
+We would also like you to send us a short video (no longer than two minutes) telling us a bit about yourself and answering the following three questions: